Chapter 1, A stroll in Surrey.

 Walking to the end of the short corridor he tried to think where E.J would be, on the kitchen snacking on a kidney, or in the living room waiting for him.
 He decided to try the living room first, then the kitchen.

-Turning left through the empty frame he came to a halt as each seat was filled and every seeable eye was trained on him, and Slenderman standing in the middle of the room, facing him.
+Turning left through the empty frame he came to a halt as each seat was filled, and every seeable eye was trained on him, and Slenderman standing in the middle of the room.

 (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) (X) ( X) (X) (X) (X) (X) (X) (X)